Back to: LINQ Tutorial For Beginners and Professionals

-The Set Operations in LINQ are used to produce the result set based on the presence and absence of elements within a same or different data sources.
+The Set Operators in LINQ are used to produce the result set based on the presence and absence of elements within the same or different data sources.
 That means these operations are performed either on a single data source or on multiple data sources and in the output some of the data are present and some of the data are absent.
-If this is not clear at the moment then don’t worry we will discuss each and everything with examples.
+If this is not clear at the moment then don’t worry we will discuss everything with examples.

 Examples of Set Operations: